 Speak to your financial advisor about the best investment account for the number of years still ahead of you.
 Even saving enough to pay one year of school fees in advance will allow you to benefit from the upfront discount that most schools offer.

-For some people, their career path and professional development is mapped out from day one.
+5. A career plan For some people, their career path and professional development is mapped out from day one.
 For others, it takes a while for things to fall into place.
 But by the time 40 is on the horizon, you should have at least some idea of where you’re headed.
 This doesn’t mean that you can’t change your mind or that surprise opportunities won’t come up, but generally speaking, you should have a sense of what your next promotion will be, and what steps you need to take to get there.

 Don’t only think about your current trajectory but consider whether you would like to take a different direction, and whether this is financially and logistically possible.
 Would you like to own your own business, for example?
 Or would you like to do something more meaningful or where there’s more opportunity for growth?
 Consider all your options and do what’s necessary to make the change that will be most satisfying for you.

-While a large part of your planning should revolve around the best possible outcomes for your career and earning potential, at the same time, you have to confront the possibility that things could go wrong as well.
+6. The insurance products to meet your needs While a large part of your planning should revolve around the best possible outcomes for your career and earning potential, at the same time, you have to confront the possibility that things could go wrong as well.
 You could be faced with illness, disability or even death, and you need to have the right insurance products in place to protect yourself or your family from the financial implications of such an outcome.
 For this reason, you should have the following products in place:

 - Medical aid